Rambo (2008 film): Filming

 Stallone stated that due to the small production budget the only way to make the film memorable was to make it graphically violent.
 He said "we were all sitting around in looking at the small production budget.
-Then I said 'Hey, fake blood is cheap, lets make it all-out bloody.'"
-Filming started on January 22, 2007, and ended on May 4, 2007.
+Then I said 'Hey, fake blood is cheap, let's make it all-out bloody.'"
+Filming started on January 22, 2007, and ended on May 4 that same year.
 It was shot in Chiang Mai, Thailand as well as in Mexico and the United States in Arizona and California.
-While filming near Burma, Stallone and the rest of the crew narrowly avoided being shot by the Burmese military.
+While filming near Myanmar, Stallone and the rest of the crew narrowly avoided being shot by the Myanmar military.
 Stallone described Burma as a "hellhole".
 He said, "We had shots fired above our heads" and that he "witnessed survivors with legs cut off and all kinds of land-mine injuries, maggot-infested wounds and ears cut off."

 Post-production

 John Rambo was the original working title for the film but was changed in the US because Stallone thought that audiences might think that this is the final film in the Rambo series, due to the then recently released Rocky Balboa (2006), which was not his original intent.
-In many other countries, the title John Rambo is used because the first Rambo film was known as Rambo in those countries.
+In many other countries, the title John Rambo is used because the first Rambo film First Blood was known as Rambo in those countries.
 The film premiered on US television as Rambo, but the title sequence referred to it as John Rambo.

 On October 12, 2007, Lionsgate Films announced that the film title was being changed to Rambo: To Hell and Back.
 After some negative feedback from the online community, Stallone spoke with Harry Knowles and said:

 Lionsgate jumped the gun on this.
 I just was thinking that the title John Rambo was derivative of Rocky Balboa and might give people the idea that this is the last Rambo film, and I don't necessarily feel that it will be.
 He's definitely a superb athlete, there's no reason he can't continue onto another adventure.
 Like John Wayne with The Searchers.